jwillemsen/saj_collector/README.md

     saj_collector

-This will run the current power generation frm the SAJ Collector and push the data once to PVOutput.
+This will run the current power generation frm the SAJ Collector and push the data to PVOutput.

-The SAJ Output Collector will retrieve the generation of each day of the current month and push the data once to PVOutput.
+The SAJ Output Collector will retrieve the generation of each day of the current month and push the data to PVOutput.

 Run the SAJ Output Collector from the command prompt or shell